From the Harford County Health Department:

 Kathy Kraft, Director of Community Health Improvement for Upper Chesapeake Health wishes to remind residents that Holleran, a research firm located in Pennsylvania, has been hired to conduct this most important phone survey for Harford County.
 “If you have caller ID, the number for Holleran may show up as a 717 area code.
 Residents are urgently requested not to hang up, and to please take the call and respond.
 We have had good success with the survey to this point, but it is our hope to obtain as much relevant data as possible.”

-Healthy Harford is the non profit 501c3 Healthy Communities Initiative of Harford County, comprised of a coalition of Harford County government agencies, business and non profits dedicated to improving the health of Harford County residents.
+Healthy Harford is the non profit 501c3 Healthy Communities Initiative of Harford County, comprised of a coalition of Harford County government agencies, business and non profits dedicated to Hypertension prevention and improving the health of Harford County residents.
 Founded in 1993 by community leaders from the Harford County Health Department, Harford County Government, and Upper Chesapeake Health, its sole vision is to make Harford County the healthiest community in Maryland.
 In recent years, the Healthy Harford Board of Directors voted to take a more comprehensive community approach, and has assembled a Community Action Team to focus on the prevention of chronic disease and obesity in Harford County.

 So, when the phone rings and you are asked to participate in the community health assessment, take a few minutes to answer these questions that will benefit the health of your family, friends and neighbors.